CenturyLinkCloud/PublicKB/Network/load-balancing-comparison-matrix.md

 <sup>4: [CenturyLink offers](//ctl.io/pricing) various pricing models for the Citrix VPX virtual appliance based on performance and availability needs.
 Customers can elect to upgrade **edition** and **availability** configurations at any time.

 <sup>5: Layer 4 is related to fourth layer of the OSI model: transport level.
 For example: TCP and UDP protocols are transport level.
 Layer 7 is related to seventh layer of the OSI model: application level.
 For example: HTTP, FTP, SMTP, DNS protocols are application level.</sup>

+<sup>6: CenturyLink provides lifecycle management based on Day 0 (Install), 1 (Configure, Operate), 2 (Optimize, Compliance) and N (Upgrade, Patching) methodologies.
+Customers are responsible for Day 'X' management when its not included in the service.

 ### Additional Details
 The links below provide supporting material that can assist a customer with further evaluating the proper load balancing service for their needs.